Evidence of a vertical kinematic oscillation beyond the Radcliffe Wave

 \subsection{Beyond the RW}

 The RW appears as a nearly straight line when projected in the $X-Y$ plane, which makes it convenient to define a coordinate system aligned with this feature.
-We rotate the coordinate system $25^\circ$ anticlockwise with respect to the $Z$ axis, so that the rotated $Y$ axis (hereafter $Y^\prime$) lies tangential and the rotated $X$ axis (hereafter $X^\prime$) lies perpendicular to the RW.
-We then divide each of our samples into five panels A, B, C, D and E starting from left as in Figure \ref{vel} (bottom row), with panel C centered on the RW.
+We rotated the coordinate system $25^\circ$ anticlockwise with respect to the $Z$ axis, so that the rotated $Y$ axis (hereafter $Y^\prime$) lies tangential and the rotated $X$ axis (hereafter $X^\prime$) lies perpendicular to the RW.
+We then divided each of our samples into five panels A, B, C, D, and E starting from the left as in Figure \ref{vel} (bottom row), with panel C centred on the RW.
 Each panel is a rectangular region with $1$ kpc in width and $3$ kpc in length.
-We divide $Y^{\prime}$ into different bins and then calculate $\widetilde{ V^{`}_{z}}$ in each bin to look for oscillations beyond the RW.
-Results are summarized in Figure \ref{age}.
-It is seen from this plot that there exists a vertical kinematic oscillation in the region parallel to the RW, which appears as if it is "travelling" radially, that is, displaced in $Y^{`}$ in successive panels.
-The wavelength of this kinematic wave is around $2.5-2.7$ kpc and the maximum oscillation is seen in the panel C, which contains the RW and panel D. We also observe an age gradient in the oscillation of stars in each panel, with the youngest sample -- OB stars in our case -- showing maximum response to the perturbation.
-The maximum velocity amplitude of the wave in the OB sample is around $3.77$ km/s in panel C and $4.28$ km/s in panel D, compared to $1.49$ km/s in C and $1.78$ km/s in D in the UMS sample, at $Y^{\prime}=-1.33$ kpc and $-2.0$ kpc respectively.
+We divided $Y^{\prime}$ into different bins and then calculate $\widetilde{ V^{`}_{z}}$ in each bin to look for oscillations beyond the RW.